dailybruin/the-stack/_posts/2021-1-5-class-fill-ups-2.md

   #- /js/posts/class-fill-ups/graphs/src/testComponent.jsx
 ---

-Kaitlin Kearns, a second-year economics student, said that during the week of enrollment she is tense, stressed and anxious.
-Though UCLA randomly assigns enrollment passes to students within the same unit bracket, Kearns received one of the latest passes in her class bracket.
-This proved to be an issue when she attempted to register for Economics 101: “Microeconomics Theory,” a class required for her previous pre-major, business economics.
-The class offers around 400 spots each quarter, but by the date of Kearns’ first pass, the class was full.
-That enrollment difficulty forced Kearns to take her major prerequisites in a different order than encouraged by the department.
-Had Kearns stayed in the business economics pre-major, her hypothetical major application would have been pushed back for up to two quarters.
+Class enrollment is nothing short of chaos.
+All the spots in classes that students need or want to enroll in seem to already be filled up or are getting filled up at a rapid pace.
+Indeed, Dr. John Langdon, Continuing Lecturer in the History Department at UCLA, seems to have hit the nail on the head - “It comes time to enroll and it’s a real scramble to get the classes you want… Can I talk about a historical parallel?
+It’s called enrolling for the Pfizer vaccine”...“It’s a real treasure hunt!
+I said ‘I want to go to Northridge,’ and it’s all filled up.
+And then you go to the next site, it’s all filled up.
+Well, I ended up at Magic Mountain on Sunday afternoon.
+I got my first inoculation but there is no telling when I’ll get my second one”... “and there are no slots because the reservations are only for five days -- that’s what [students are] going through when they enroll in these classes!” ~ Dr. John Langdon, Continuing Lecturer, History Department, UCLA

-Kearns’ experience is not unique.
-Around 30,000 undergraduate students enroll in UCLA courses each quarter.
-Competing for a limited number of spots in each lecture, discussion section or lab, students may find that the enrollment period is one of the most stressful times for UCLA undergraduates.
-Failing to find a seat in the classes a major requires may jeopardize study abroad aspirations, on-time graduation and much more.
+There can be no doubt that class enrollment seems like a grand, tedious adventure.
+But before we can analyze class enrollment data, we must first try to understand the enrollment process!

 ### How does enrollment work?

-UCLA divides students based on credit hours and priority status into four main groups: 0-44.9, 45-89.9, 90-134.9, and 135+ units, with students enrolling in that order.
-Once students’ specific standings are determined, the Registrar’s office randomly assigns students in each group an enrollment time.
-During first pass enrollment, students may enroll in up to 10 units.
-The cycle resets for the second pass enrollment, where students can enroll in up to nine, 10 or 11 units, depending on the college or school they are in.
+Enrollment at UCLA is separated into three passes, priority, first and second pass.
+Students are assigned specific enrollment appointments based on priority status and number of credits.
+For first and second pass, which most students participate in, credit designations are broken up into four categories: 0-44.9, 45-89.9, 90-134.9, and 135+.
+The earliest appointments go to students in the category with the most credits.
+Within each category, students are assigned enrollment times at each half hour time slot randomly.

-Typically, students enroll in two classes during their first pass for a higher chance of getting in, saving less urgent classes for the next enrollment period.
+During first pass, students are limited to 10 units, or approximately 2 classes.
+During the second pass, they can enroll in classes up to their school’s unit cap.
+Most students enroll in high priority classes in the first pass, and save others for the second pass.

 ### About the Data

-The data was collected from the schedule of classes provided by UCLA’s Registrar’s Office during Winter quarter 2020’s enrollment period, excluding the priority period for a select number of students.
-The numbers may reflect differently from its current standings; data was not collected beyond the last scheduled day of enrollment, and departments may change the number of seats or classes offered after the enrollment period.
+Three quarters’ enrollment data were collected, including Winter 2021, Fall 2020, and Spring 2020.
+The data were collected from the schedule of classes provided by UCLA’s Registrar’s Office during each corresponding enrollment period, excluding the priority period for a selected number of students.
+Data include class name, professor name, number of seats filled, number of seats left, and total number of seats.
+Below are some notes, probably limitations, for the data.

-Some classes may not show up from the list because they were not offered for the quarter or have some significant inconsistencies in the data.
+Firstly, the data of lecture number has not been scraped, so the lecture number was assigned randomly if the same professor teaches multiple lectures for the same class.
+With that being said, the lecture number listed below might not be aligned with that listed on MyUCLA enrollment website.
+Moreover, the numbers may reflect differently from its current standings as data was not collected beyond the last scheduled day of enrollment and departments may change the number of seats or classes offered after the enrollment period.
+For those classes whose total number of seats are changed during the enrollment period, the maximum is chosen as the total_seats reflected below.
+Some classes may not show up from the list because they were not offered in that quarter or did not show up on the enrollment page at the beginning of the enrollment period.
 The graph serves primarily as a general guideline of how fast class enrollments were during this period.

-To find out the rate at which undergraduate classes fill up, explore the graph below.
+To find out the rate at which undergraduate classes fill up, explore the graph below and choose the academic term that you want to look into.
+Please be aware that a small period of data was not collected for both Fall 2020 and Winter 2020 quarter, and those periods were imputed by previous day’s enrollment data.

 <!-- Chart container -->
 <select id="selectMe" class = "selectgroup" disabled>